Social Care Work (BA)

 In Headway, my current role involves running daily cognitive groups that aim to stimulate different parts of the brain and assist clients to establish structure and routine following their Acquired Brain Injury.
 I also work as a keyworker assisting clients to achieve their personal goals and liaising with family members.

-The commitment to continuously professionally develop and the art of doing so is a key skill that is appropriately emphasised in CIT.”
+The commitment to continuously professionally develop and the art of doing so is a key skill that is appropriately emphasised in CIT (now called MTU).”

 Graduates are prepared for work as a Social Care Worker.
 The applied and practical aspect of the work is very important.